How Much Do Foundations Cost?

 Strip foundations are cheaper than trench, but they generally take more time to construct.

-The Size of the Foundations
+Size of the Foundations

 The scale of any project will have an effect on the overall timeframe and materials needed to complete the work; smaller foundations and groundworks will inherently take less time to complete than larger scale developments, which will impact the overall costings for labour and materials.

-The required foundation depth will also impact the cost of work; in areas where soil is prone to shrinkage or the foundations are located near established trees, you may be required to install deeper foundations to minimise the risk of subsidence and shifting due to changes in soil condition.
+The required foundation depth will also impact the cost of work; in areas where the soil is prone to shrinkage or the foundations are located near established trees, you may be required to install deeper foundations to minimise the risk of subsidence and shifting due to changes in soil condition.

-The Type of Ground You Are Building Upon
+Type of Ground You Are Building Upon

 Layfoundations3